Blogify LogoModelsThatMatter

 About Models That Matter

 Welcome to Models That Matter – where thinking better begins.Ever wondered why smart people sometimes make poor decisions?
 Or why some strategies succeed while others fail despite similar resources?The answer often lies not in what we know, but how we think.At Models That Matter, we explore timeless mental models — the powerful thinking frameworks used by the world’s best decision-makers, innovators, investors, and leaders.
 These aren’t just concepts for academics or CEOs.
 They’re practical tools you can use every day — in your career, business, relationships, and personal growth.What Are Mental Models?Mental models are the lenses through which we interpret the world.
 They help us make sense of complexity, avoid blind spots, and approach problems with clarity and precision.
-From Inversion Thinking to First Principles, from Second-Order Effects to the 80/20 Rule — these models are shortcuts to sharper insight and wiser action.About MeHi, I’m Sushil Kumar, a lifelong learner, digital strategist, and passionate advocate of clear thinking.After spending over a decade working with leaders across industries — from technology to healthcare — I realized that the most successful people don’t just work harder; they think differently.
-They consistently apply better mental models to solve problems, seize opportunities, and build systems that work.I started Models That Matter to share those tools with anyone who wants to improve how they think, decide, and lead.Whether you're a student trying to navigate life, a founder scaling your startup, or a manager making critical choices under uncertainty — you’ll find something here to help you think clearer and act smarter.What You'll Find HereWeekly Mental Models explained simplyReal-world examples and applicationsPractical frameworks for decision-making, product strategy, leadership, and personal growthA growing library of models categorized by domain and purpose(Coming soon) Video explainers, cheat sheets, and toolkitsWhat is MTM2?MTM2 stands for Models That Matter - 2nd Model.
-It’s a curated number that provides an index of powerful mental models—simple thinking tools that help you cut through complexity, make smarter decisions, and lead with clarity.
+From Inversion Thinking to First Principles, from Second-Order Effects to the 80/20 Rule — these models are shortcuts to sharper insight and wiser action.About MeAfter spending over a decade working with leaders across industries — from technology to healthcare — we realized that the most successful people don’t just work harder; they think differently.
+They consistently apply better mental models to solve problems, seize opportunities, and build systems that work.We started Models That Matter to share those tools with anyone who wants to improve how they think, decide, and lead.Whether you're a student trying to navigate life, a founder scaling your startup, or a manager making critical choices under uncertainty — you’ll find something here to help you think clearer and act smarter.What You'll Find HereWeekly Mental Models explained simplyReal-world examples and applicationsPractical frameworks for decision-making, product strategy, leadership, and personal growthA growing library of models categorized by domain and purpose(Coming soon) Video explainers, cheat sheets, and toolkitsWhat is MTM?MTM stands for Models That Matter.
+The index of powerful mental models—simple thinking tools that help you cut through complexity, make smarter decisions, and lead with clarity.
 Each model is chosen for its real-world impact, helping you spot hidden biases, challenge assumptions, and navigate life and leadership more effectively.Join the JourneyWant one mental model in your inbox every week?Subscribe to Models That Matter Weekly and never miss a new post.Let’s build a smarter world — one model at a time.

 2 Minutes Read